 Federal Tax Credit

-Currently, homeowners can take advantage of a 26% federal solar tax credit.
-In 2022, the 26% solar tax credit was scheduled to be reduced to 22% but instead was extended a year.
-This 26% tax credit will be reduced to 22% in 2023 and 0% for residential solar in 2024.
+Homeowners can take advantage of a 30% federal solar tax credit.
 However, to use the federal solar tax credit homeowners must owe taxes during the year the solar installation takes place.
-For homeowners who intend to get solar soon and want to take advantage of the federal tax credit, learn how it works and how to apply sooner rather than later.
+For homeowners who intend to get solar and want to take advantage of the federal tax credit, learn how it works.

 Making Solar Payments Fit Your Budget